 Employment Options and Salary Info

-Rehabilitation counselors made yearly median wages of $33,880 in 2012, according to statistics from the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that these counselors held about 104,070 jobs in 2012.
+Rehabilitation counselors made yearly median wages of $34,380 in 2014, according to statistics from the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that these counselors had a projected job growth rate of 20%, from 2012-2022.

 Rehabilitation counselors interested in gaining voluntary national certification can do so through organizations such as the Commission on Rehabilitation Counselor Certification.
 Some states even require rehabilitation counselors to gain this certification before they can legally begin to practice in the field.
 Individuals are required to complete an accredited educational program with an internship component before they are eligible to sit for a certification examination.